 A German zodiac rhyme reveals cultural sets

-The Pictish Beast is one of various expressions of archetype 6, often with a flute, goat legs (as of Pan, Krishna or Kokopelli), long snout, amphibian, two heads, horned, U-shape, volute, or sacrificial lamb.
-See the ‘storm calf’ on a Babylonian contract boundary stone at Susa; bagpipes on a Hittite stone; Goat-fish as winter host, seen in summer, on a stone of Melishippak; Elephant man or amphibian people in rock art worldwide, some with buzzing bees painted by San in South Africa; Bagpipes, and Pan’s double flute and lilting music; Scythian metal brooches themed on hunt and war, styled on textiles, that influenced Pictish metal workersp; Dacia’s icon, a sea-wolf wind-sock for archers, with shrill metal tongues, on Trajan’s column, bearing in mind that Rome posted out all its Dacian troops, many to Britain; Christian Lamb of God, meek and wounded but militant; Orkney’s North Ronaldsay sheep that eat kelp, a kind of ‘sea goat’.
-Ewes of the breed have ‘dished’ face.
-The Pictish Beast is a composite of subconscious expression, legends, and metalwork styling.
+The Pictish Beast is one of various expressions of archetype 6 Exile or Capricornus, often with a flute or long snout, goat legs (as of Pan, Krishna or Kokopelli), amphibian, horned, sometimes two heads, U-shaped, volute, or sacrificial lamb (which feature is ambiguous with type 3).
+See a ‘storm calf’ on a Babylonian contract boundary stone at Susa; bagpipes on a Hittite stone; Goat-fish as winter host, seen in summer, on a stone of Melishippak; Elephant man or amphibian people in rock art worldwide, some with buzzing bees painted by San in South Africa; Bagpipes, and Pan’s double flute and lilting music; Scythian metal brooches themed on hunt and war, styled on textiles, that influenced Pictish metal workers; Dacian sea-wolf wind-sock for archers, with shrill metal tongue, as on Trajan’s column (noting that Rome posted out Dacian troops, many to Britain); Christian Lamb of God, meek and wounded but militant; Orkney’s North Ronaldsay sheep that eat kelp, a kind of ‘sea goat’.
+Ewes of this breed have a concave or ‘dished’ face.
+The Pictish Beast is a composite of subconscious expression, legends, and metalwork styling, as all icons are.

 Ulster’s dial of Ages